 Downstairs, we have church school classes which comprise cohort groups that move together through the lifespan curriculum.
 Each class votes on a name each year and establishes its own unique identity.

-At 10:55 our classes are generally gathered.
-Each class has an opening ritual they follow each week, usually including opening words and a chalice lighting (younger groups use electric tea lights!) reflective of our church services.
+At 10:55 we gather on the rug in our social hall for a song, our Hymn of the Month, and a story, activity, or conversation that reflects our monthly theme and our Unitarian Universalist values.
+We light a chalice together.
+After about 15 minutes, children go to their classes.
+Each class has an opening ritual they follow each week, usually including opening words and a chalice lighting (younger groups use electric tea lights!).
 All our classes share their joys and sorrows through a ritual; some do this at the beginning and others at the end of class.

 Classes end at 11:55 with clean-up and a closing ritual.
-Our Friendly Orange Tigers and Flaming Unicorn Fox Owls are picked up by parents from their classrooms.
+Our Nursery and Preschool-Kindergarten children are picked up by parents from their classrooms.
 Older children are released into the social hall where we have coffee (not for the kids!), conversation, and a snack.

 Sunday School Curriculum and Resources